What is Externality of Production?

 On the other hand, negative externalities cause the social cost of a good to exceed the private cost and lead to the overproduction of the good or service.
 Transactions that would’ve been beneficial to all parties involved do not take place.

 Often, property rights to natural resources, such as air, water, forests, animals, etc., cannot be defined properly, thus leading to the exploitation of the resources at the hands of profit-driven businesses and results in negative externalities.

 The government can play a crucial role in promoting positive and preventing negative externalities.
 It can do so in several ways, some of which are listed below.

-- Pigouvian taxes can be imposed on goods imposing a social cost on the society.
+- Pigouvian taxes can be imposed on goods that impose a social cost on society.

 - Subsidies can be given to boost the consumption of socially beneficial goods and services.

 - The government may regulate the permissible amount of pollution by industries.

 - Using the nudge theory, the government can incentivize businesses to adopt eco-friendly and socially conscious practices.